cirosantilli/cpp-cheat/README.md

 # About

-Larger projects may be in separate dirs.
+Larger projects may be in separate repositories.

-There may be other compiled languages here for which we don't have much material for a separate dir, specially when we interface that language with C. Ex: Fortran.
+There may be other compiled languages here for which we don't have much material for a separate repository, specially when we interface that language with C. Ex: Fortran.

 Non-portable features shall be clearly separated from portable ones in either: